Classification: Tyrosine Kinase Inhibitor

 - Add extra flavor to meat or fish by marinating it in sweet juices, sweet and sour sauce or dressings.
 Use seasonings like basil, oregano or rosemary to add flavor.
 Bacon, ham and onion can add flavor to vegetables.

-This medication can cause cardiac problems.
+Heart Problems: This medication can cause cardiac problems.
 Be sure your provider is aware if you have or have had any heart problems in the past.

 - This medication can cause abnormal heart rhythm called QT prolongation.
 Your provider will perform ECG testing and monitor electrolytes with blood tests.
 Notify your healthcare provider right away if you feel abnormal heartbeats or if you feel dizzy or faint.